Health Alert: 100 overdoses in Berks over the weekend. Click here for more details.

 UDP topics include:

-Parents/guardians of minors (under 18) are required to attend a two-hour evening session, as well as the exit interview on the last day of their child’s sessions.
-The parent/guardian session gives an overview of the topics covered in the youth sessions.
+Parents/guardians are strongly encouraged to watch a pre-recorded information session that gives an overview of the topics covered in the youth sessions.
 Parents/guardians are also offered intervention information and support and assume an active role in assisting youth with any alcohol or drug problem.
-Parents/guardians of youth 18 and over are also encouraged to attend this session.